 Closer to home

 Austerity throughout the UK has meant recycling centres have began to struggle for funding.

 With the environment becoming more of an issue throughout the UK, Middlesbrough set up the independent charity Middlesbrough Environment City in 1992.

 The charity has worked closely with Middlesbrough Council to benefit the environment with projects such as food growing, cycling and energy efficiency.

-Mark Fisher, from Middlesbrough Environment City, said: “We include the waste hierarchy, reduce, reuse, recycle, in our work and in talks and presentations to groups.”
+Mark Fishpool, from Middlesbrough Environment City, said: “We include the waste hierarchy, reduce, reuse, recycle, in our work and in talks and presentations to groups.”

 “Our main concern around plastics is that people see it as the problem and “do their bit” to deal with it without taking a wider view of sustainable living.”

 Therefore, Middlesbrough Environment City has set up the One Planet Living Scheme as one of the elected mayor’s priorities to encourage sustainable living and reduce the economic footprint.

 Middlesbrough is only a small town tackling the high use of plastic in society.

 More legislation across the UK against single-use plastics it needed to help the planet on a huge scale.